 The Appaloosa was perhaps the most famous breed developed by the Indians.
 The Nez Perce tribe first obtained horses from the Shoshone tribe around 1730 and by 1750 developed breeding stock.
 Appaloosas are usually pictured with a leopard type of spotting that had been brought to America by the Spaniards, but at first the Indians were not focused on colour.

-Lewis and Clark commented on the superiority of their horses and sometime after the Nez Perce put more emphasis on colour.
+Lewis and Clark commented on the superiority of their horses and some time afterwards the Nez Perce put more emphasis on colour.
 They were among the first to geld inferior stallions and traded away inferior stock.
 When more white settlers moved into their area they traded for new stock and further developed the breed.
 Gold miners moved into the area and the Nez Perce were deprived of much of their traditional land.
 The Nez Perce War of 1877 resulted in their loss forcing them into a smaller area of land and pressured into being farmers.
 Chief Joseph accepted defeat, but left many famous quotations.
 Over 1,000 of their horses had been taken and many others shot.
 They were given draft mares to help transition to agriculture.
 Fortunately some of their horses had been hidden and others had escaped.
 Horses were forgotten for several decades, but were recognized as something worth preserving.
 Idaho declared the Appaloosa the state horse.
 Popular today in a variety of equestrian disciplines.

 A prominent Indian trainer is GaWiNi Pony boy who gives clinics in natural horsemanship.